You’re using your Amazon Echo wrong.

 Then you connect your Spotify account, train it to emit cat sounds to prank your kitty, show off to your friends how you can ask it the weather (should I wear a sweater or a coat today, Alexa?) …and then tiredly use it to listen to your Spotify playlist for months.

-A glorified speaker is not worth the investment.
+A glorified speaker is simply not worth the amount of money you invested in it.

 If you think asking the weather is a neat party trick, watch how your friends light up when you turn your lights on/off with your voice.